efdourado/efdourado/README.md

 ---

 ## about
-here you'll find AI — Full-Stack — Problem-Solving and Study Files
+here you'll find ai - full-stack - problem-solving and study files

 ---